-A GPIO pin can be used to coordinate multiple controllers by using it as a power good-output from one device and connecting it to the PMBUS\CNTRL input pin of another.
-This imposes a master/slave relationship among multiple devices.
-During startup, the slave controllers initiate their start sequences after the master has completed its start sequence and all rails have reached regulation voltages.
-During shutdown, as soon as the master starts to sequence-off, it sends the shut-down signal to its slaves.
+A GPIO pin can be used to coordinate multiple controllers by using it as a power-good output from one device and connecting it to the PMBus\CNTRL input pin of another device.
+This configuration creates a master-slave relationship among multiple devices.
+During the startup operation, the slave controllers initiate the start sequences after the master controller has completed its start sequence and all rails have reached regulation voltages.
+During the shutdown operation, as soon as the master starts to sequence-off, it sends the shut-down signal to its slaves.

-A shutdown on one or more of the master rails can initiate shutdowns of the slave devices.
+A shutdown event on one or more of the master rails can initiate shutdown events of the slave devices.
 The master shutdowns can be initiated intentionally or by a fault condition.
-This method works to coordinate multiple controllers, but it does not enforce interdependency between rails within a single controller.
+This method coordinates multiple controllers, but it does not enforce interdependency between rails within a single controller.